Cybersecurity Workforce Data Initiative Workshops

 The National Science Foundation logo, the National Center for Science and Engineering Statistics logo, and the words "Cybersecurity Workforce Data Initiative" on a blue background with a computer chip image.

-The Cybersecurity Workforce Data Initiative (CWDI), mandated by the CHIPS and Science Act of 2022 and led by the National Center for Science and Engineering Statistics (NCSES) within the National Science Foundation (NSF), is assessing the feasibility of producing national estimates on the U.S. cybersecurity workforce.
-As part of this effort, CWDI is holding three workshops in 2024.
-Through these workshops, the public has the opportunity to provide input that will shape a possible future federal data collection on the U.S. cybersecurity workforce.
+The Cybersecurity Workforce Data Initiative (CWDI), mandated by Public Law (P.L.)
+117-167 and led by the National Center for Science and Engineering Statistics within the U.S. National Science Foundation, is assessing the feasibility of producing national estimates on the U.S. cybersecurity workforce.
+As part of this effort, the CWDI held three workshops in 2024.
+Through these workshops, 321 participants provided input for shaping a possible future federal data collection on the U.S. cybersecurity workforce.
+Each workshop included the following:

 CWDI Workshop #1: Defining the Cybersecurity Workforce

-The cybersecurity workforce is characterized by a combination of knowledge, skills, and roles, with various industry leaders defining the workforce differently in different contexts.
-While various entities within and outside the federal government have used a range of definitions to identify cybersecurity professionals, there is no universal definition suitable for collecting nationally representative data on this workforce.
-Additionally, instead of a single categorization, some individuals may be core cybersecurity professionals, while others may be adjacent to the field.
-Please join us to hear more about how CWDI plans to define a cybersecurity professional and provide input on the proposed definition.
-This workshop will help inform who will be counted in potential future national statistics describing the U.S. cybersecurity workforce.
+The cybersecurity workforce is characterized by a combination of knowledge, skills, and roles, with various industry leaders defining the workforce differently depending on the context.
+Although multiple entities within and outside the federal government have used a range of definitions to identify cybersecurity professionals, no universal definition is suitable for collecting nationally representative data on this workforce.
+Additionally, instead of a single categorization, some individuals may be core cybersecurity professionals, whereas others may be adjacent to the field.
+This workshop helped inform how the cybersecurity workforce will be defined in potential future national statistics describing the U.S. cybersecurity workforce.

 • Rodney Petersen from the National Institute of Standards and Technology